 Father Fleury and Father Remy were the priests at Ile-a-la-Crosse who loved to play bridge.
 Both from France, they were jolly and full of fun, except when the bridge game was in progress.
 When Father Remy was transferred to another diocese, (Norway House, Manitoba) he spent some time in Winnipeg.
 He visited our home frequently and kept the kids enthralled with his tales of army life in North Africa where he had served his compulsory military service.

 Father Ducharme had been in charge of Portage La Loche for years and he ruled his flock with a rod of iron.
-Women had to wear long dresses -- usually black or some sombre colour -- down to their ankles; black headshawls and black worsted stockings.
+Women had to wear long dresses -- usually black or some sombre colour -- down to their ankles; black head shawls and black worsted stockings.
 Wearing slacks was absolutely forbidden.
 It was like stepping back fifty years into the past.
 I never met him but stories about the man abounded.
 When he retired about 1950 and Father Bourbonnais from Ile-a-la-Crosse took his place, all the old taboos were swept away.
 Steve Preweda, then post manager, was kept busy ordering modern, colourful clothing for which the women clamoured.
 Although still strict with his parishioners in religious matters, in the words of Steve Preweda, he was 'fair and just; occasionally hard-hearted.
-During my two years at La Loche I found that he was a true friend.
+During my two years at La Loche, I found that he was a true friend.
 If we had any problems he was only too glad to help us out.'

-There was two other priests at La Loche -- Father Broggolio who looked after the operation of the buildings and Father Mathieu who was the missionary and made trips to Turnor Lake and all the small settlements in the area.
+There were two other priests at La Loche -- Father Broggolio who looked after the operation of the buildings and Father Mathieu who was the missionary and made trips to Turnor Lake and all the small settlements in the area.

 Father Clement was in charge at Dillon during the summer months along with brother John.
 They spent the winters at Buffalo Narrows and I didn't see much of them.